e-libs/repeet/README.md

 Memory games can be really simple, from the player's perspective, but I've found it to be somewhat challenging after the first steps.

 I hope you'll enjoy playing around with it, maybe one day downloading the app (soon).
+And if you want to know more about this project and other work I've done, check out my page at [https://www.e-libs.dev](https://www.e-libs.dev).

 ![](public/images/home.png)